Andrei-Kochetov/Andrei-Kochetov/README.md

 ### 👨‍💻 About me

-I am a junior Front-end developer with a unique background.
+I am a junior Front-end developer.

-After dedicating two years to working as a UI/UX designer, I discovered my passion for the technical aspects of web development.
-Motivated by this realization, I made a deliberate career shift towards Front-end development.

 I am confident that I can contribute effectively to your team and help drive your projects forward.